Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Instructions

-• Preheat oven to 400ĀŗF (200ĀŗC) and prepared parchment-lined baking sheet.
+• Preheat oven to 400ºF (200ºC) and prepared parchment-lined baking sheet.

-• In a large bowl, whisk together flour, sugar, baking powder, cinnamon and salt. *If using lemon zest, add it here.
+• In a large bowl, whisk together flour, sugar, lemon zest, baking powder, cinnamon and salt.
 In a small bowl, whisk together buttermilk, egg and vanilla.

 • Using a box grater (or similar), grate the cold butter into the flour mixture and toss everything together with your hands until evenly distributed.
 Pour wet ingredients over flour mixture and stir everything together just until integrated.
 Fold in blueberries.
 The dough should be crumbly but beginning to get sticky.